Reaction to postponement of the Tokyo 2020 Olympics

 “After the Olympics we are not going to have a lot of contests, we are not going to get the attention that we are getting now.
 So I think it is going to be good to get another year of attention until we get to the Olympics.”

-Reporting by Reuters bureaux, compiled by Martyn Herman; editing by Christian Radnedge/Hugh Lawson/Toby Davis/Ken Ferris
+Reporting by Reuters bureaux, compiled by Martyn Herman and Hardik Vyas; editing by Christian Radnedge/Hugh Lawson/Toby Davis/Ken Ferris/Peter Rutherford